How ConsumerAffairs uses cookies

 An extended warranty can provide peace of mind after a factory warranty expires.

 Extended warranties are often offered at the time of purchase, but you can also buy one later from some manufacturers or else from a third-party extended warranty provider.
-They usually come in various levels of coverage, from basic powertrain protection to more comprehensive plans.
+They usually come in various levels of coverage, from basic powertrain protection to more comprehensive bumper-to-bumper plans.

 To help you decide if an extended warranty is right for you, compare the cost of a warranty against what you believe you’d pay for repairs without one.
 Be sure to read the fine print so you know what’s covered, what’s excluded and how to file a claim if something goes wrong.